 to borders and all wise counsel.”

-In “I Was That Kid” from the “Full” section it seems the same boy has changed paths, as the narrator is depicted vandalizing abandoned houses and capturing turtles in the first stanza.
+In “I Was That Kid” from the “Full” section it seems the same boy has changed paths, as the narrator is depicted as a boy vandalizing abandoned houses and capturing turtles in the first stanza.
 Later in life, as an adult, he finds himself stopping his vehicle in traffic for a crossing mother turtle.
 The poem is woven with rich symbols that propel the transformation of its narrator.
 Hutchison’s rapid-speed writing in the three longer stanzas also provides the poem with a sharp rhythm.

-In addition to aggression, Hutchinson experiments with how love affects men across the three phases of life.
+In addition to aggression, Hutchison experiments with how love affects men across the three phases of life.
 From “Little League” in the “Crescent” section to “Centrifuge,” the finale of the “Half” section, the reader is shown how the sensation of love evolves from trying to impress a girl watching you play second base, to eventually meeting one that makes you feel as if there is “no power / in the wide-flung universe able to pull us apart.”
 Both poems include vivid imagery that complements the powerful emotions and conversions of character they radiate.

 The themes of “Moonshine Narratives” are accented with marvelous naturistic imagery.
 For example, “Machete, Blackberry Bramble” is a short one-stanza poem that employs a pleasing rhythm and several eloquent descriptions.
-In its last stanza, Hutchinson writes,
+In its last stanza, Hutchison writes,

 “Against human and metal.
 Somewhere back in the thicket